How to Decorate With Vignettes (Home Decor)

 In this photo, the art on the wall is the foundation piece…

-Home staging tips and ideas by Kylie M INteriors E-design.
+Home staging tips, ideas by Kylie M INteriors E-design.
 Sherwin Williams Oyster White paint colour

-And you can’t just hang it all willy-nilly, you’ll want to hang it based on some guidelines, guidelines that I’m not going to go into here as it’s a TON of info.
+And you can’t just hang it all willy-nilly; you’ll want to hang it based on some guidelines I’m not going to go into here as it’s a ton of info.
 Instead, once you’re done reading this blog post, check this out: The Right Height to Hang Artwork

-Please note, you’ll ALSO need this next piece!
+Please note that you’ll ALSO need this next piece!

 This next photo shows a great example of an anchor piece, just not in the right place for a vignette!